bsidestlv/bsidestlv.com/content/sponsors/index.md

 draft: false
 ---

-# Support BsidesTLV!
+# BSidesTLV 2020 Edition - Sponsors Wanted!

 When: **Thursday, July 2 , 2020**
 Where: **Tel Aviv University (Location announced in 2020)**
 Contact: sponsors@bsidestlv.com

-## BSidesTLV 2020 Edition - Sponsors Wanted!

 2019 was a year of growth for BsidesTLV: we filled our space at more than the maximum capacity for a full day of talks, we hosted a pre-day with amazing workshop content and ran a very successful CTF with massive participation!
 Once again our event brought together record numbers of  participants, speakers, CTF players, volunteers, and sponsors!